mingwang168/myblog/README.md

 ## Description
+An simple Blog App using React.js and AWS.

-An final lab of AWS class.
+The final lab of AWS class.

 ## AWS Technologies